 Tip 3.
 Practice your listening skills

-- Listen to what a person is saying.
-Be open-minded and non-judgemental - sometimes, when someone wants to talk, they're not always seeking advice, but they just need to talk about their concerns.
+- Listen to what a person is saying: be open-minded and non-judgmental - sometimes, when someone wants to talk, they're not always seeking advice, but they just need to talk about their concerns

 Tip 4.
 Be encouraging

 - Encourage physical health: maintaining regular exercise, a nutritious diet and getting regular sleep helps to cope in tough times

 - Encourage the person to seek professional help: from their family doctor, a support service or counsellor, or a mental health worker

 - Encourage self-care: sometimes people need to be encouraged to do more to look after their own needs during a difficult time.

 What not to do when trying to help someone.
 It is unhelpful to:

 - Pressure them to "snap out of it", "get their act together" or "cheer up"

 - Tell them they just need to stay busy or get out more